-What will regional sustainability planning in the Upper Spencer Gulf involve?
+What does regional sustainability planning in the Upper Spencer Gulf involve?

 Regional sustainability planning is a collaborative process involving all levels of government working together to foster liveable communities, economic prosperity and environmental sustainability.
-In the Upper Spencer Gulf, a flexible, phased approach is being utilised which will draw on the outcomes of work currently underway in the Spencer Gulf, along with the outputs of research undertaken through the program, to help inform an effective strategic approach to sustainability planning for the region.
+In the Upper Spencer Gulf, this has included research and a grant to local government to build capacity with communities for sustainability planning of the region.

 What is the scope of regional sustainability planning in the Upper Spencer Gulf?

-Regional sustainability planning in the Upper Spencer Gulf will promote and inform environmental, social and economic sustainability within the region.
-It will incorporate industrial development areas and associated infrastructure corridors, with a focus on matters of national environmental significance protected under national environmental law and other priority environmental values for the region.
-This will assist in streamlining environmental regulation and provide greater certainty for business and local communities.
+Regional sustainability planning in the Upper Spencer Gulf aims to promote and inform environmental, social and economic sustainability within the region.
+It incorporates industrial development areas and associated infrastructure corridors with a focus on matters of national environmental significance protected under the EPBC Act and other priority environmental values for the region.

-What will Australian Government funds be used for?
+What are the Australian Government's funds used for?

 Funding has been made available through the Sustainable Regional Development program to undertake research and collect data to inform regional sustainability planning in the Upper Spencer Gulf region (see research projects below).

-A grant of $399, 540 has been provided to Central Local Government Region of South Australia to assist with regional sustainability planning for the future.
-The Central Local Government Region is using the grant to compile and evaluate data and information on renewable energy options, climate change and hazard vulnerability, biodiversity and/or cultural heritage issues that may be impacted by proposed or anticipated development in the area.
+A grant of $400,000 has been provided to the Central Local Government Region of South Australia to assist with regional sustainability planning for the future.
+The Central Local Government Region is using the grant to compile and evaluate data and information on renewable energy options, climate change and hazard vulnerability and biodiversity and/or cultural heritage issues that may be impacted by proposed or anticipated development in the area.
 The outcomes of these will be used to inform future revisions of local government planning provisions for the region.

 Two research projects have been funded to address key information gaps in the Upper Spencer Gulf region.
-The final reports from these research projects will be published on this website once completed.
-A description of each project is provided below.
+A brief description and the final reports from these research projects are provided below.